eonu/fpga/README.md

 	<sup>Image courtesy of Digilent (from the <a href="https://digilent.com/reference/programmable-logic/basys-3/reference-manual">Basys 3 reference manual</a>).</sup>
 </p>

-### Steps to create and implement hardware designs on an FPGA
+## Steps to create and implement hardware designs on an FPGA

-Despite some similarities, hardware design and implementation of digital circuits on an FPGA has a very different process to software development.
+Despite some similarities, hardware design and implementation of digital circuits on an FPGA has a very different approach and process to software development.

-#### 1. Module design
+### 1. Module design

 Digital circuits are designed at this stage through the use of a HDL such as Verilog or VHDL.
 Most computer-aided design (CAD) tools such as Vivado can produce a schematic of the